kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+## Day 86: September 3, 2020

+**Today's Progress**: I continued working on the section 5 on my MongoDB course.

+**Thoughts**: Love me at the ungodly hour (Chloe x Halle, they are so freaking good).
+I know now that this will definitely be my last round of the 100 days of code.
+I need a break so badly.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mongodbthecompleteguide/commit/a79b12f35f6bc91c286e93a2ae1db7c196ff1803)

+---

 ## Day 85: September 2, 2020

 **Today's Progress**: I worked on the section 5 on my MongoDB course.